WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

     }
 }
 ```
-Is valid?: Yes/No
+Is valid?: Yes

 ---

 ### 2.9.
-Proposal namespace and session namespaces MUST have matching namespaces
+Session Namespaces MUST have at least the same namespaces as the Proposal Namespaces
-Requested proposal namespaces:
+Requested Proposal Namespaces:
 ```json
 {
     "eip155": {